chrisdinn/brando/README.md

       // Response: None

+Error replies are returned as akka.actor.Status.Failure objects containing an an exception with server's response as its message.

 If you're not sure what to expect in response to a request, please refer to the Redis command documentation at [http://redis.io/commands](http://redis.io/commands) where the reply type for each is clearly stated.

 ### Response extractors